github/gh-actions-importer/README.md

 [GitHub Actions Importer](https://docs.github.com/en/actions/migrating-to-github-actions/automating-migration-with-github-actions-importer) helps plan, forecast, and automate the migration of Azure DevOps, CircleCI, GitLab, Jenkins, and Travis CI pipelines to GitHub Actions.
 This repository provides functionality that extends the [GitHub CLI](https://cli.github.com/) to migrate pipelines using the GitHub Actions Importer.

-> **Note**: Sign up [here](https://github.com/features/actions-importer/signup) to request access to the public preview for GitHub Actions Importer.
-Once you are granted access you'll be able to use the `gh-actions-importer` CLI extension

-You can request support [here](https://support.github.com/contact?tags=actions_importer_beta) on a best-effort basis during the public preview period.

 ## Supported platforms

 GitHub Actions Importer currently supports migrating pipelines to GitHub Actions from the following platforms: